asimpletune/craigslist-roommate-ad/ad.md

 **tl;dr**
 This house is beyond amazing, and we're "ok".
-We have coming available September 1st:
+We have coming available November 1st or earlier:
-* An optional S sized room (about 15' x 8')
+* A HUGE room (about 15' x 20') - seriously it's like a mansion, within a mansion

 There is much, more more... you really have to see this place to believe it.